High Tech High charter schools: Notable projects

-During the fall of 2012, sixth-graders at High Tech Middle co-designed a project with teachers Bobby Shaddox and Allie Wong.
+In 2012, sixth-graders at High Tech Middle co-designed a project with teachers Bobby Shaddox and Allie Wong.
 Building on the work of democratic educator James Beane, Shaddox and Wong asked students to generate questions they had about themselves and the world around them.
 They categorized these questions and then determined that many questions fell under the broader theme of “The End of the World.”
 Teachers then pitched the idea of creating a magazine and multimedia exhibition informing the public of the plausibility of the various (and rumored) ways in which the world might be brought to an end.
 In pairs, students researched topics ranging from global warming to deforestation to the Mayan prophecies.
 Students included interviews from local experts in their articles.
 Because teachers wanted to establish a democratic working environment, student input on the process was ongoing.
 Students were asked to tune project components, utilize peer feedback, and meet regularly as a whole-class community to make decisions about the process and product.